-COLUMN - This month, Michael Ballé, Founder of the Institut Lean France, addresses the ongoing debate on rewards and recognition, explaining how a structure that allows for an optimal relationship between team members, team leaders and group leaders will influence motivation.
+FEATURE - The author addresses the ongoing debate on rewards and recognition, explaining how an optimal relationship between team members, team leaders and group leaders will influence motivation.

 Few can argue with the saying, first appeared in a 1999 article published on Gallup Business Journal, “People join companies but leave managers.”
 Indeed, people join organizations because they’re looking for a better job (or, considering the time we live in, simply for a job), lured by an appealing benefits package or by the firm’s reputation.
 But day after day the person they will have to deal with is their immediate manager or the person one rung above.
 The relationship with their two direct bosses will largely determine how productive – and satisfied – the employee will be.